 Install a Consumer Unit with Extra Space

 As you plan to integrate a heat pump and solar energy system, it’s wise to consider your home’s electrical infrastructure.
 Suppose you are about to modernise or replace a consumer unit.
-In that case, consider installing a unit with extra spaces so you can later accommodate the and safety devices required for these systems.
+In that case, consider installing a unit with extra spaces so you can later accommodate the additional circuit breakers and safety devices required for these systems.

 Consider a Separate Consumer Unit in Your Garage